An angle in standard position has its initial side along the posi... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-An angle in standard position has its initial side along the positive -axis.
-If its terminal side passes through the point , what is the measure of the angle in degrees, rounded to the nearest whole number?
+An angle in standard position has its initial side along the positive -axis and its terminal side passes through the point on the unit circle.
+What is the measurement of this angle in degrees?

 Watch next